-Despite the low cost, the quality and durability are very good.
-This is certainly not a piece of junk that will end up in the trash after several weeks of flying.
+Despite the low cost, the quality and durability were very good.
+This is certainly not a piece of junk that ended up in the trash after several weeks of flying.
 Properly cared for, the mCX will offer years of flying fun.

 The best thing about the Blade mCX is the fact it appeals to such a wide range of RC enthusiasts.
 From the first timer who has never picked up the controls to a radio controlled device before, up to the advanced RC helicopter or fixed wing pilot wanting a fun way to keep flying indoors when the outside weather is less then ideal.